jeremy-watts/FreeSSM/README.txt

    - Windows (XP and older are untested/unmaintained !)

-With minor modifications, it should be possible to build FreeSSM on MacOS X and other Unix systems, too, but there is currently no offical support.
+With minor modifications, it should be possible to build FreeSSM on MacOS X and other Unix systems, too, but there is currently no official support.

 --------------------------------------------------------------------------------